Updating Identification for Chosen Name and Gender Marker in Pennsylvania

 US Passport

 There is perhaps no more important form of legal identification than having a passport.
-A US passport proves your identity, your name, your gender marker, and your citizenship.
+A US passport proves your identity and your citizenship.
 It can be used as proof for employment eligibility, eligibility for potential government benefits, and – most critically – it allows you to travel by air throughout the United States and the world.
 While it costs more than a Real ID (see below) it is the only document that allows you to travel abroad.

 Legal Name Change: To update your legal name on your US Passport, you will need to provide a certified copy of a court order from a judge stating that you have been granted a name change.
 Use Form DS-11 and follow the steps listed on the State Department’s Apply in Person page.
 Please note that all forms must be completed in black ink.
 In general, you should expect to pay between $60 to $195 for your passport, though this also depends on who you are, your situation, and whether or not you are renewing or getting a passport for the first time.